 Ms. Wohar is an associate at Wapner Newman Her practice is focused primarily on the representation of victims involved in motor vehicle, bicycle, trucking, and pedestrian accidents, slip or trip and falls, premises liability, products liability, and construction site accidents.
-Ms. Wohar was elected as a 2019 Pennsylvania Super Lawyer/Rising Star in the practice area of Plaintiff Personal Injury.
+Ms. Wohar was elected as a 2019 and 2020 Pennsylvania Super Lawyer/Rising Star in the practice area of Plaintiff Personal Injury.

 Ms. Wohar is a 2008 graduate of Ursinus College where she earned a Bachelor of Science in Mathematics, and a Double Minor in Politics & Pre-Law and Performing Arts with a specialization in Dance Choreography.
 She received her Juris Doctor degree in 2012 from the St. Thomas University School of Law in Miami, Florida.

 After law school, Ms. Wohar Ms. Wohar was barred in Florida in July of 2012.
 While working full-time as a commercial litigator in Miami, Florida, Ms. Wohar successfully sat for the New York and New Jersey Bar Examinations in 2014, and the Pennsylvania Bar Examination in 2016.
 From 2014 to 2017, Ms. Wohar practiced in both Florida and the Greater New York City area while living in Miami.
 Upon her return to the Philadelphia area in early 2017, she continue to practice law in the Greater New York City area as well as New Jersey before joining the Wapner Newman team in 2018.
 Her practice area is focused in Plaintiff Personal Injury in Pennsylvania and New Jersey.